Chart Color Schemes

 In terms of cultural diversity, Glen Iris records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Glen Iris, surveyed in 2016, had a cultural diversity index above average, with 21.9% of its population born overseas and 13.8% speaking a language other than English at home.
-Christianity was the predominant religion, comprising 43.0% of Glen Iris's population, as of 2016 data.
-Notably, the 'Other' religious category was overrepresented in Glen Iris at 1.0%, compared to 0.6% across Rest of WA.
+Glen Iris had a cultural diversity index above average, with 21.9% of its population born overseas and 13.8% speaking a language other than English at home.
+Christianity was the predominant religion in Glen Iris, accounting for 43.0% of the population.
+Notably, the 'Other' religious category comprised 1.0%, slightly higher than the Rest of WA's 0.7%.

 Frequently Asked Questions - Diversity